Key Takeaways

 Encouraging user-generated content can also enhance awareness, organically sparking additional social media activity by your followers.
 A strong brand awareness means customers are more likely to think of your brand when they are ready to make a purchase.

-User-generated content is organic content that social media users share unpaid due to your Track the number of posts, mentions, or shares generated by your audience as part of a campaign.
+Track the number of posts, mentions, or shares generated by your audience as part of a campaign.
 UGC metrics provide insight into how effectively your campaign inspires organic participation.

-Virality Rate
+Virality rate

 Virality rate measures how often your content is shared relative to its impressions.
 This metric indicates the content’s potential to spread organically and reach new audiences.